 Our most recent Goals & Accomplishments Report can be found below.
 For historical documents, please contact our Title VI Program Manager.

 INDOT Strives to Provide an opportunity for public involvement and access to the transportation decision making process in every stage of the planning and development of transportation projects to everyone, including minority or low‐income communities and populations who are not proficient in English.
-Comments may be submitted at any time to our Title VI Program Manager, Barbara Malone, at BaMalone@indot.IN.gov.
+Comments may be submitted at any time to our Title VI Program Manager, Kimberly Ray, at KiRay@indot.in.gov.